INSIDE: Roam the Gnome’s Guide to Getting Around Hong Kong

 Do I need to pack a raincoat?

-Hong Kong is 2 hours behind Eastern Standard Time and in the same time zone as Western Australia.
+The city is 2 hours behind Eastern Standard Time and in the same time zone as Western Australia.

-Hong Kong Dollar.
 For up-to-date currency conversions, click here

 Traveller’s cheques and major credit cards are accepted at most hotels, shops and restaurants.

 Hotels and high-end restaurants add a 10% service charge, but leaving your small change for the staff is good manners.

 220 volts AC, with some outlets taking three round prongs and others two square prongs.

 No vaccinations are required to enter Hong Kong but ask your GP what precautions are recommended.
-Hong Kong is clean and healthy.
+The city is clean and healthy.

 Tap water is considered safe but we stick to bottled waters out of habit.

-Passport and Visa Requirements
+Passport and Visa Requirements for Australia

-Australian passport holders don’t require a visa to enter Hong Kong as long as the passport is valid for 6 months from the date of departure, and the stay is no longer than 3 months.
+Australian passport holders don’t require a visa to enter HK as long as the passport is valid for 6 months from the date of departure, and the stay is no longer than 3 months.